Michaels is practically giving lighted holiday wreaths and garlands away

 65% OFF

 What gives this wreath its elegant look is its various greeneries, such as pine needles and large pine cones, and the red berries and plaid ball ornaments add a nice touch.
-It comes pre-lit with 20 warm white battery-operated LED lights, and it’s suitable for indoor and covered outdoor use.
+It comes pre-lit with 20 warm white battery-operated LED lights and is suitable for indoor and covered outdoor use.

 24-inch Frosted Pine Berry Collection Wreath